 In the duality of this situation, the man will feel superior and believe that the woman is inferior.
 He will exploit and also feel exploited by her.
 Such a relationship is never going to end well.
 The woman will sign up for being unfairly exploited by the physically stronger man, and will then turn around and blame him for making her a victim.
 Both are pointing fingers and fail to see the fingers pointing back at themselves.
 They are indeed fairly similar, complementing each other in a distorted way.

-For an individual to be healthy, both the feminine and masculine principles must be represented, even though they may show up differently.
+For an individual to be healthy, both the feminine and masculine principles must be present, even though they may show up differently.
 But the differences, which combine to make up one complete whole, aren’t qualitative; there should be no judgment that one is in some way better than the other.

 Let’s paint a picture of what the new woman looks like, and how this shows up in her relationships with men.
 First, she is completely responsible for herself.
 So she is free.
 She stands on her own two feet in all ways: materially, intellectually and emotionally.
-She isn’t waiting for happiness to come flowing into her from a man.
+So she isn’t waiting for happiness to come flowing into her from a man.
 She opens her heart to love and her mind to her own inner truth.
 She knows that surrendering to her feelings of love for a man makes her stronger.

 Such a self-developed woman feels no conflict between loving a partner and being productive, creative and a contributing member of society.
 In fact, she knows that real love is not possible if she plays the role of slave in order to avoid self-responsibility.
 She knows that having a career won’t make her less of a woman.